 Attack from fungi

 Infestations of the outer skin layer (the epidermis) are usually caused by microscopic fungi that use dead cells and skin secretions as food.
 These fungi are particularly prone to grow in humid protected regions, the armpits, groin, hair, and feet in particular.
-Different types of fungi grow in the different regions, and although the generic term ringworm may be applied to them, they have nothing to do with worms (see Figures 1 and 2).
-The mouth and vagina are also liable to colonization by the fungus Candida albicans, or thrush (see Figure 3).
+Different types of fungi grow in the different regions, and although the generic term ringworm may be applied to them, they have nothing to do with worms (Fig 1 and 2).
+The mouth and vagina are also liable to colonization by the fungus Candida albicans, or thrush (Fig 3).
 These fungal infestations are not usually harmful although they cause intense irritation.
 They must be treated, however, as severe complications can result.